tiancihe/bookmark-manager/README.md

 ## Production

-The following command will bundle the extension (zip file) under the folder `web-ext-artifacts` .
+The following command will pack the extension into a zip file under `web-ext-artifacts`.

 ```bash
 npm run pack